-Wrongful Death Lawyers serving Colorado Springs Families Seeking Justice
+Wrongful Death Lawyers Serving Colorado Springs Families Seeking Justice

 Wrongful death claims are a relatively new addition to the American legal system.
 Historically, surviving family members were unable to bring a legal action to recover for the losses they sustained due to the wrongful death of a loved one.

-This led to the somewhat anomalous result that a person who has seriously injured but lived would be able to recover significant compensation for his or her economic or non-economic losses from the at-fault party, but no one could recover should the victim pass away due to his or her injuries.
+This led to the somewhat anomalous result that a person who was seriously injured but lived would be able to recover significant compensation for his or her economic or non-economic losses from the at-fault party, but no one could recover should the victim pass away due to his or her injuries.